MediaSFU/MediaSFU-ReactJS/README.md

 This section will guide users through the initial setup and installation of the npm module.

-*If users are interested in the Android/iOS (mobile) versions, they can refer to the Expo React Native project that is configured to produce both web and mobile apps.
-The source code for this project is available on GitHub at [*MediaSFU/MediaSFU*](https://github.com/MediaSFU/MediaSFU)*.

-*For the community edition, users can visit the GitHub repository at [*MediaSFU/MediaSFUOpen*](https://github.com/MediaSFU/MediaSFUOpen)*.

-*Users can follow the instructions provided in the README of the respective GitHub repositories to set up and install the projects for both web and mobile platforms, ensuring a consistent user experience across different platforms*.

-*Users can follow the instructions provided here and in the README of the GitHub repository to set up and install the project for both web and mobile platforms using Expo.
-This allows for seamless development and deployment across multiple platforms, ensuring a consistent user experience*.

 ## Introduction

 MediaSFU is a 2-page application consisting of a prejoin/welcome page and the main events room page.
 This guide will walk you through the basic usage of the module for setting up these pages.